TheDcoder/mapmywindows/README.md

 2. `Ctrl+Shift+F8` - Show the last hidden window
 3. `Ctrl+Shift+F9` - Exit the program

-For more use `mapmywindows -h` to display the help text with usage syntax and options.
+For more usage details, try the `mapmywindows --help` command to display the help text with the complete syntax and options.

 ## Download